GAMES FROM THIS EPISODE OF THE AVGN:

 Activision didn’t care.
 They released this antiquated title in 1988 and oh boy, is it bad by ’88 standards.

-It’s short, it’s dumb, and it sucks.
+TL;DR: It’s short, it’s dumb, it’s way too tough, and it sucks.
 But I did get the WR tho.
 Yay for that at least LOL.